 In the summer 2016, Jim Lister dived in the main upstream Rio Rioja sumps.
-They needed some re-lining and tidying up and about 70m of new flooded passage was pushed to a point (a slope down with a hole visible) where larger cylinders and logistics are needed to progress further.
+They needed some re-lining and tidying up and about 70m of new flooded passage was pushed to a point (a slope down with a hole visible) where larger cylinders and logistics were needed to progress further.
 On August 5th, 2017 an efficient team carried in many bags of equipment for the dive.
 (Video).
-Unfortunately, this northwest route was found to choke (6th August 2017) almost immediately with gravel when Ashley Hiscock dived.
+Unfortunately, this northwest route (sump 2B) was found to choke (6th August 2017) almost immediately with gravel when Ashley Hiscock dived.
 There is some doubt about the accuracy of the old survey as Jim's line was laid for 570m before Ash continued a short distance to the gravel blockage.

 The day after, dive equipment was transferred to the eastern route where sump 3 was pushed "directly behind and above in the diver's blind spot" and passed to an active stream.
 The first entry into Vallina 3 has been surveyed as batch 17-02 (length 403m; Jim Lister with Mark "Killer" Smith).
 A video of the explorations is found on YouTube.

 The stream is followed for 30 meters to sumps 4 and 5, both of which were relatively short.
 On surfacing beyond sump 5, in a foam-covered sump pool, a reasonable sized streamway is encountered with a junction a short distance from the sump pool.
 The passage heading east ends in another sump (sump 6) after a short 5 minute walk.

 The left hand side passage heading north meets another substantial steam entering from the left.
 Although this streamway appears slightly smaller it emits a substantial amount of crystal clear water.